The sorrows of a smooth digraph: the first hardness criterion for infinite directed graph-colouring problems: Lifting the Finite to the Infinite

 We will construct a suitable refinement $\alpha$ of $\omega$ satisfying, in particular, properties A1) -- A3) outlined above in~\Cref{sect:finitising}.
 However, further challenges will arise in the attempt to lift results from the factor graph $\urgraph/\alpha$.
 This is due to the fact that $\alpha$ will, in general, not be pp-definable on the whole domain of $\urgraph$.
 In particular, pp-constructibility from $\urgraph / \alpha$ does not translate to pp-constructibility from $\urgraph$.
 One can approach this obstacle by using only the restricted form of tree pp-definitions, which are liftable to pp-definitions in $\urgraph$ in the following sense: if a tree pp-formula defines a relation $R$ in $\urgraph / \alpha$, then it defines a relation $S$ in $\urgraph$ such that its $\alpha$-factor coincides with $R$ (\Cref{lem:liftingTreeDefs}).
 However, there are many relations with the latter property, some of which might have less expressive power than $R$.
 This issue is what motivates the concepts of \emph{$\alpha$-stability} and \emph{$\alpha$-blow-ups}: If $S$ is an $\alpha$-stable relation in $\urgraph$, then it is the $\alpha$-blow-up of its $\alpha$-factor, and homomorphically equivalent to it.

-Proceeding by induction on the number of $\alpha$-classes, we will successively shrink the domain $\urdomain$ of $\urgraph$ to $\alpha$-stable subsets $\subdomain\subsetneq\urdomain$.
-The set $\subdomain$ will always be a class of an $\Omega$-invariant equivalence relation (a \emph{reductionistic set}, see~\Cref{sect:reductionistic}), which will guarantee the following: \begin{itemize} \item[R1)] the orbits of the permutation group $\Omega|_H$ obtained by restricting $\Omega$ to $H$ are the restrictions of the $\Omega$-orbits; and consequently \item[R2)] the restriction of $\alpha$ to $H$ retains properties A1)-A3) with respect to $\Omega|_H$. \end{itemize} Looking at~\Cref{fig:windings}, it is easy to see that, for instance, the set $A_0 \cup A_1 \cup B_2$ is $\Omega$-reductionistic, whereas $A_0\cup A_1 \cup B_2 \cup B_0$ is not.
+Assuming that $\urgraph$ is weakly connected, whence in particular, $\urdomain$ contains only finitely many $\alpha$ classes, we will proceed by induction on the number of $\alpha$-classes and successively shrink the domain $\urdomain$ of $\urgraph$ to $\alpha$-stable subsets $\subdomain\subsetneq\urdomain$.
+The set $\subdomain$ will always be a class of an $\Omega$-invariant equivalence relation (a \emph{reductionistic set}, see~\Cref{sect:reductionistic}), which will guarantee the following: \begin{itemize} \item[R1)] the orbits of the permutation group $\Omega|_H$ obtained by restricting $\Omega$ to $H$ are the restrictions of the $\Omega$-orbits; and consequently \item[R2)] the restriction of $\alpha$ to $H$ retains properties A1)-A3) with respect to $\Omega|_H$. \end{itemize}